 - The “weekend facelift” uses liposuction to remove excess fat from the chin and uses lasers to constrict the fat cells and tighten the surrounding tissues of the neck area.
 This procedure works well for people who primarily wish to tighten the jowls to reduce the heavy look under the chin.

-In a traditional facelift, Dr. Ruff use a well-concealed incision on each side of the face that starts at your hairline above the temple and ear, continues around the earlobe, and ends in the hairline behind the ear.
+In a traditional facelift, your surgeon will use a well-concealed incision on each side of the face that starts at your hairline above the temple and ear, continues around the earlobe, and ends in the hairline behind the ear.
 This allows for removal of excess skin and in many instances excess fat.
 For men, the incision is placed slightly farther in front of the ear to accommodate the natural beard lines.
 If your neck is also being lifted, your doctor will make a small incision under your chin

 Once the incisions are made, your doctor carefully separates the skin from the fat and muscle below.
 If necessary, fat is trimmed or suctioned from around the neck to improve the contour of the neck and chin.
 The doctor then tightens the underlying muscle and support structures, redrapes the skin, and removes any excess skin, giving the face a naturally more youthful appearance.